-Procore's cloud-based project management software allows all team members—including owners, the lending group, architects, engineers, and subcontractors—to access and immediately share project data and documentation, eliminating the need for time-consuming document-transfer tasks.
-What's more, Procore's mobile apps ensure information sharing can take place anywhere.
+Procore allows all team members—including owners, the lending group, architects, engineers, and subcontractors—to access and immediately share project data and documentation, eliminating the need for time-consuming document-transfer tasks.
+What is more, Procore's mobile apps ensure information sharing can take place anywhere.

 "We no longer have to spend time pushing documents around, so we can focus more on our work.
 We're more efficient, our clients are happier, and our morale has improved in ways it couldn't before."

-There is no longer a need for rows of filing cabinets in the job site office, and employees couldn't be happier.
+There is no longer a need for rows of filing cabinets in the jobsite office, and employees couldn't be happier.
 "Everything is stored online.
-We don't need to keep hard copies of anything—and that's a good thing," says Cicero Rodriguez, project engineer.
+We don't need to keep hard copies of anything—and that's a good thing," says Cicero Rodriguez, a project engineer.

 Through a simple switch in project management software, the small team of construction professionals has gone from paper-pushing to paperless.
-The team is now more productive than ever, saving an exponential amount of money in printing costs and spending more time in the field resolving issues.
+The team is now more productive than ever, saving an exponential amount of money in printing costs and spending more time outside of the office, resolving issues.

-On previous projects, one software program was used for project management, including requests for information (RFIs) and submittals, and another software program to store documents and drawings.
-More often than not, external partners could not access those programs, so Turner staff used yet another software solution to share documentation with project owners, architects, and subcontractors.
+On previous projects, one software program was used for project management, including requests for information (RFIs) and submittals, and another was required to store documents and drawings.
+More often than not, external partners could not access those programs, so Turner staff needed to use yet another software solution to share documentation with project owners, architects, and subcontractors.
 Using separate software platforms meant team members had to spend significant amounts of time downloading large files from one system and then uploading them into another.
 Touching the same information several times led to inefficiencies and, at times, incorrect information being sent to the field.

 Because the previous project management software charged licensing fees for each user, it was too expensive to grant access to project owners, architects, subcontractors, and even some internal team members.
 "When the number of users is limited, the project team is not able to share information efficiently and truly collaborate," says Falco.

 It took less than three weeks to deploy the Procore software and train staff.
-Viry Martino, project engineer, credits the software provider's training program for getting everybody on board so quickly.
+Viry Martino, a project engineer, credits the software provider's training program for getting everyone on board so quickly.

-Getting field staff and external partners to use Procore was also surprisingly simple.
+Getting field staff and external partners to use Procore turned out to be surprisingly simple.
 And, after becoming users, many became champions of the platform.